 Committed to the philosophy of stable and healthy operations and delivered good results on key indicators

 Year-to-date, CCB remained committed to implementing innovation and transformation amid a complex economic and financial environment.
 The Bank continued to optimize its business structure and achieved expected results on its key financial indicator.
 As shown in its interim report, during the first half of 2016, CCB maintained stable and healthy operations, and achieved steady and outstanding results.
 Net profit amounted to RMB 133.90 billion, up 1.25% from the same period of last year.
 As at the end of June, total assets amounted to RMB 19.76 trillion, an increase of 7.69% from the end of last year.
 Total loans and advances to customers increased by 6.23% from the end of last year to RMB 11.14 trillion.
 Deposits from customers rose by 7.37% from the end of last year to RMB 14.68 trillion.
 Meanwhile, the Bank actively responded to the challenges arising from interest rate liberalization by expanding its customer base and strengthening the innovation of its products.
-As a result, net fee and commission income increased by RMB 3.55 billion, up 5.57% year-on-year; while other non-interest income grew by 7.95 billion, an increase of 83.18% compared with the same period last year.
+As a result, net fee and commission income increased by RMB 3.55 billion, up 5.57% year-on-year; while other non-interest income grew by RMB 7.95 billion, an increase of 83.18% compared with the same period last year.
 In addition, CCB continued to control costs and optimize its expenses structure, contributing to a year-on-year decrease of 0.99 percentage points in the cost-to-income ratio to 22.24%.

 Focused on serving the real economy and exploring new growth drivers